haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 `tcpdump` is a program that lets you inspect all the packets being sent and received by a machine.
 It was like peeking into EpubPress's brain and seeing every word received and how it was responding.

 Using `tcpdump host <my-ip>` I discovered that my packets were arriving, but no packets were being returned.
-Not even the simplest of `SYN-ACK`s were being returned 😥.
+Not even a modest `SYN-ACK`s was being returned 😥.

 This is what `tcpdump` produced on the server while my laptop was sending pings: